Skip to Content

 Covent Garden – Christmas in London with Kids

 For older kids, you may want a guide to take you to the hidden gems in London.
 A walking tour is perfect.
 Explore unique Christmas gems around Covent Garden, the Strand, and Trafalgar Square.
-It is a great way to get into the swing of things and see some less known about sights.

 Find out more information here.